mkorszun/documentation/Guides/Java/AWS S3.md

 s3.deleteBucket(new DeleteBucketRequest(BUCKET));
 ~~~

-Helper function to read the content of the S3 object:
+Here is a simple helper function that can be used to read the content of the S3 object:
 ~~~java
 private static String getContent(S3ObjectInputStream fin) throws IOException {
     int ch;